oxfordcontrol/COSMO.jl/README.md

 ## 🐍 Python - Interface

-COSMO can also be called from Python.
+COSMO can be called from Python.
 Take a look at: [cosmo-python](https://github.com/oxfordcontrol/cosmo-python)

 ## 🔍 Licence